Learn Salem’s History

 1858

-Salem explorer and surveyor Frederick W. Lander creates the Lander Road through Wyoming and Montana, the first government-sponsored trail to Oregon or California.
+Salem explorer and surveyor Frederick W. Lander created the Lander Road through Wyoming and Montana, the first government-sponsored trail to Oregon and California.
+Lander was later one of the first Union generals to be killed in the Civil War.

 1859